 The spark of Rebellion in Bow and Mile End (2.5 hours)

 On this walk you will discover how, in the 1880s, the exploited and the oppressed fought for their rights in the factories, in the gas works, in immigrant tailoring workshops and at the docks.
+The struggle of women workers is especially highlighted.
 You will find some unexpected links between their struggles for better lives.
 Names such as Annie Besant, Eleanor Marx, Will Thorne and Ben Tillett become a major part of the story.

-As the tour crosses into the 20th century it walks through sites connected with the East London Suffragettes, led by Sylvia Pankhurst, and the Poplar Labour councillors, led by George Lansbury, who risked prison rather than force unfair rates on their constituents.
+As the tour crosses into the 20th century it walks through sites connected with the East London Suffragettes, led by Sylvia Pankhurst, and the Poplar Labour councillors, led by George Lansbury, who risked prison rather than force unfair rate demands on their constituents.

 What they say about “The Spark of Rebellion in Bow and Mile End” tour: